Skip to content

 CPUs For NVIDIA GeForce RTX 2080[Specs & Performance]

 Here is the list of processors you can select for your RTX 2080.
 The list is in descending order in terms of performance.
-The performance of all these CPUs has been researched by multiple trusted resources.
+To get the best one out of these options make sure you get the best one that aligns with your motherboard size and architecture.

 1. Intel Core i9-12900KS